operand/agency/README.md

 ## What is `everything`?

-`everything` is an implementation of the [Actor model](https://en.wikipedia.org/wiki/Actor_model) that defines a common communication and action framework for integrating AI agents, humans, and traditional computing systems.
+`everything` defines a common communication and action framework for integrating AI agents, humans, and traditional computing systems.

-Conceptually, `everything` establishes a shared environment called a "space" where any number of humans, artificial, or computing systems may equally address each other as individual "operators" that you may perform "actions" on.
+`everything` establishes a shared environment called a "space" where any number of humans, artificial, or computing systems may equally address each other as individual "operators" that you may perform "actions" on.

 `everything` handles the details of the common messaging protocol and allows discovering and invoking actions across all parties, automatically handling things such as reporting exceptions, enforcing access restrictions, and more.

-By defining custom `Operator` subclasses, the API allows integration of entities as varied as:
+The API equally accommodates integration of entities as varied as:
 - voice assistants
 - UI driven applications
 - terminal environments